 4 Things Manufacturers Can Do To Inspire Distributors And Resellers

-From SPIFFs and backend rebates to marketing funds and gamification, motivating channel partners to sell more product can be achieved using many tactics.
+From SPIFFs and back-end rebates to marketing funds and gamification, to building channel partnerships and motivating channel partners to sell more product can be achieved using many tactics.

 However, it isn’t easy.